 We will look at each of these in turn.
 We’ll see what the PMI includes in them, and how they are important for project managers, whether you are a certificated PMI member or not.

-PMI’s PDUs make up its Continuing Certification Requirements (CCRs), that other organizations refer to as Continuing Professional Development (CPD).
+PMI’s PDUs make up its Continuing Certification Requirements (CCRs), which other organizations refer to as Continuing Professional Development (CPD).

 All PMI certifications need you to renew them after a defined period.
 You can learn more about their PMP and CAPM qualifications in our companion article.